Hanford, California Therapists

 These shocking statistics show that education is a difficult area for the residents of Hanford, contributing to the mental illnesses present.

 Mental health concerns also arise when considering the crime in the city.
-The total crime in Hanford of 2,945 crimes per 100,000 people is seven percent higher than the national average.
+The total crime in Hanford of 2,945 crimes per 100,000 people is 7% higher than the national average.
 Unfortunately, a deeper look into the particular crimes committed shows that violent crimes contribute disproportionately to the elevated overall crime rate.

 With the large Hispanic population present in Hanford, California, it is important to look into the specific mental health struggles of the given ethnicity.
 Consider the results of the study by Yeshiva University: